 Labour Office - my mother sat on the right with the dog.

 Nanette was Rose-Marie’s godmother.
 Georges became a successful editor for the leading French publications Marie France and Le Parisian.

 I loved those trips to Lille and Paris and on 20 July 1959, both my sister and I had our First Communion in Bayonne, France, near where Nanette and Georges owned a seaside apartment.

 When I was seven, my father changed jobs.
-I had already started school and been extremely excited about it.
-We were living at Eye just outside of Peterborough having moved there from March in Cambridgeshire, but my dad’s new job was in Auburn near Lincoln.
+I had already started school and had been extremely excited about it.
+We were living at Eye, just outside of Peterborough, having moved there from March in Cambridgeshire, but my dad’s new job was in Auburn near Lincoln.
 It meant changing schools which upset me at the time because I knew I was going to miss my friends.

 The new teacher didn’t last long, and we then had a young guy who I really liked.
 Having a teacher that I liked changed my whole attitude and I began to work in school for the first time.
 Unfortunately, that was shortly before I was to change schools, but it did occur to me that I would have had a vastly different experience in my early education if he had been my teacher from the beginning.
 It was something I carried into my later life when I was to do teaching myself.

 Junior School with the nice teacher.
 I am standing 2nd from the left.